Achieve 100% E-invoicing Compliance

 |

-22 min read
+28 min read

 social iconssocial iconssocial iconssocial icons

-This blog will explore everything you need to know about TIN in Malaysia.
+This blog will explore everything you need to know about TIN number in Malaysia.
 From understanding its format and providing examples to guiding you through obtaining a TIN for individuals and companies, we will cover it all.
 Additionally, we will outline the required documents for TIN registration, explain how to check or verify your TIN and explore its various uses and functions.

 What is a TIN in Malaysia?

-In Malaysia, the Tax Identification Number (TIN), also known as the Income Tax Number, is a unique identifier assigned to individuals and entities who are registered taxpayers with the Inland Revenue Board of Malaysia (IRBM).
+In Malaysia, the Tax Identification Number (TIN), also known as the Income Tax Number, is a unique identifier assigned to individuals and entities who are registered taxpayers with the Inland Revenue Board of Malaysia (IRBM)

 Function of Tax Identification Number in Malaysia